AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 ## Application Process

-To use the Luma Tasks API, you first need to apply for the corresponding service on the application page [Luma Videos Generation API](https://platform.acedata.cloud/documents/5bd3597d-1ff8-44ad-a580-b66b48393e7f), and then copy the task ID from the Luma Videos Generation API, as shown in the image:
+To use the Luma Tasks API, you first need to apply for the corresponding service on the application page [Luma Videos Generation API](https://platform.acedata.cloud/documents/5bd3597d-1ff8-44ad-a580-b66b48393e7f), and then copy the task ID from the Luma Videos Generation API, as shown in the image below:

 ![](https://cdn.acedata.cloud/ynk4ow.png)

 Finally, go to the Tasks API page [Luma Tasks API](https://platform.acedata.cloud/documents/7d32369c-4ead-4364-a4c5-652bc768b3ff) to apply for the corresponding service.
-After entering the page, click the "Acquire" button, as shown in the image:
+After entering the page, click the "Acquire" button, as shown in the image below:

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

-If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
+If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota offered for the first application, allowing you to use this API for free.
+There is a free quota available for first-time applicants, allowing you to use this API for free.

 ## Request Example

 The Luma Tasks API can be used to query the results of the Luma Videos Generation API.
-For information on how to use the Luma Videos Generation API, please refer to the document [Luma Videos Generation API](https://platform.acedata.cloud/documents/16bb0108-1f09-45b3-97ac-16a668750a8c).
+For information on how to use the Luma Videos Generation API, please refer to the documentation [Luma Videos Generation API](https://platform.acedata.cloud/documents/16bb0108-1f09-45b3-97ac-16a668750a8c).

-We will take one task ID returned by the Luma Videos Generation API service as an example to demonstrate how to use this API.
+We will take one task ID returned by the Luma Videos Generation API as an example to demonstrate how to use this API.
 Suppose we have a task ID: 50fc6182-fa86-4c7d-ac12-2fa27ec2f151, and we will demonstrate how to pass in a task ID.

 ### Task Example Image